 Counter, not a reservation

-The runtime mechanism does not deduct gas from the execution budget or pre-commit any gas. extend_floor only increments a parallel accumulator (floor_gas_used) and checks that it remains ≤ tx.gas.
+The runtime mechanism does not deduct gas from the execution budget or pre-commit any gas. meter_bal_data only increments the explicit byte counter (bal_data_bytes) and the derived accumulator (floor_gas_used), and checks that the floor remains ≤ tx.gas.
 Execution gas accounting is untouched.
 At the end, tx.gasUsed = max(execution_gas_used, floor_gas_used); the floor accumulator decides only how much of the upfront-debited tx.gas × gas_price gets kept versus refunded.

 max(execution, floor) preserved